hjnewman3/scheduler/README.md

 to run it.

 # Usage
-I've supplied a test scheduler configuration file to mimic the desire input of the program requirements
+I've supplied a test scheduler configuration file to mimic the input as given in the program requirements

 ## To execute the program
 ```bash